Joevdwalt/SimpleJsonConfig/README.md

     var value = reader.GetSetting<string>
     ("Testing");

-3. Create a folder default and add a file default.json
+3. Create a folder default and add a file default.json.
+Set the poperty "Copy to Output Directory" to "Copy Always".
+This will copy the setting file to the root of your assembly everytime you compile.

     Example:
     {testing: "foo"}